SerhiyGuivan/structurify/algoritms/sorting/selection/README.md

 # Selection Sort Algorithm in JavaScript

-Selection Sort is one of the more straight-forward sorting algorithms and is so a great sorting algorithm to introduce to beginners.

-## Selection Sort step by step

-Selection sort works by going up an array and selecting the minimum value.
+**Selection sort** works by going up an array and selecting the minimum value.
 The minimum value is then moved to the beginning of the array.
 The left side of the array becomes more sorted at the end of each pass through the array, until the whole array is sorted.

+## Selection Sort step by step

 ![](selection-step-by-step.gif)